Dentures – Lincoln, NE

 Advanced gum disease, tooth decay, and accident or injury can all result in tooth loss.
-Missing teeth can cause your remaining teeth to shift out of position and misalign.
-Those surrounding teeth may also start to sag inwards, which can be unsightly and cause problems with biting and chewing food.
+Missing teeth can cause your remaining teeth to shift out of position and misalign, which can be unsightly and lead to problems with biting and chewing food.
 Dentures can keep your natural teeth aligned and provide shape and tone to your cheeks and jaw to prevent a sunken or drawn appearance.

 The Benefits of Dentures

-Modern dentures in Lincoln are more natural-looking and fit better than ever before.
+There’s a reason why dentures are still a top choice for tooth replacement—they’re affordable, and they work!
+Modern dentures in Lincoln are more realistic and fit better than ever before.
 Over time, tooth loss can cause changes in your facial structure, making you appear older, faster.
 Wearing properly-fitted dentures can prevent this by giving your cheeks shape and definition.
 For those with many missing teeth, dentures can also make it easier to eat, chew, and talk.

 Understanding the Cost of Dentures